Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Experimental Setup

-For each run, the total evaluation budget is set to $10D+50$ function evaluations.
-For BO-based algorithms, the initial DoE size is set to $D$.
-By default for the BBOB suite, the domain is set to $[-5, 5]^D$.
-For each algorithm described in Section~\ref{sec:HDBO}, we use default settings for their hyperparameters.
-The implementation of vanilla BO is taken from the Python module \verb|scikit-learn|\footnote{~\url{https://scikit-optimize.github.io/stable/auto_examples/bayesian-optimization.html}}, choosing Expected Improvement (EI) as the acquisition function and a noise level equal to $0.01$.
-The implementation for CMA-ES~\cite{hansen2019cma} is the one in the pycma package, available from the GitHub repository \verb|pycma|.\footnote{~\url{https://github.com/CMA-ES/pycma}} The code for SAASBO is taken from the GitHub repository \verb|saasbo|\footnote{~\url{https://github.com/martinjankowiak/saasbo}}.
-The EBO code is taken from the GitHub repository \verb|Ensemble-Bayesian-Optimization|\footnote{~\url{https://github.com/zi-w/Ensemble-Bayesian-Optimization}}, but we redefine the acquisition function as the EI, because the default implementation uses a global minimum value that is assumed to be known, while we assume that it works in a complete black-box scenario.
-In the experiments, two different implementations of the EBO algorithm are utilized: EBO and EBO\_B.
-They differ for the value of the hyperparameter $B$ that represents the number of query points selected at each iteration.
-We use $B=1$ and $B=10$, respectively.
-To use the same total budget, EBO\_B runs for budget/10 iterations.
-The code for PCA-BO and KPCA-BO is taken from the GitHub repository \verb|Bayesian-Optimization|\footnote{~\url{https://github.com/wangronin/Bayesian-Optimization/tree/KPCA-BO}}.
-The TuRBO code is taken from the GitHub repository \verb|TuRBO|\footnote{~\url{https://github.com/uber-research/TuRBO}}.
+The code for PCA-BO and KPCA-BO is taken from the GitHub repository \verb|Bayesian-Optimization|.\footnote{~\url{https://github.com/wangronin/Bayesian-Optimization/tree/KPCA-BO}} The TuRBO code is taken from the GitHub repository \verb|TuRBO|\footnote{~\url{https://github.com/uber-research/TuRBO}}.
 In our experiments, two different implementations of TuRBO are compared: TuRBO1 and TuRBOm.
 They differ in the number of trust regions used by the algorithm: $tr=1$ and $tr=\lfloor D/5 \rfloor$, respectively, where $tr$ denotes the number of trust regions and $\lfloor \cdot \rfloor$ denotes the floor function.
 For more details on the individual algorithms and the values used for the hyperparameters, please refer to the appendix.
 The code to run the experiments is a modular framework compatible with IOHprofiler.
-It is available on GitHub in the repository \verb|IOH-HDBO-Comparison|.\footnote{~\url{https://github.com/MariaLauraSantoni/IOH-Profiler-HDBO-Comparison}} We used Python post-processing libraries to present our results and the statistical Wilcoxon signed-rank test to confirm what can be seen through direct inspection of the plots.
+It is available on GitHub in the repository \verb|IOH-HDBO-Comparison|.\footnote{~\url{https://github.com/MariaLauraSantoni/IOH-Profiler-HDBO-Comparison}}

+We use Python post-processing libraries to present our results and the statistical Wilcoxon signed-rank test to confirm what can be seen through direct inspection of the plots.

+To better assess the performance of our optimization algorithms, we also present empirical cumulative distribution function (ECDF) curves in Appendix \ref{sec:ecdf}.